IBM/Apple-Indoor-Maps/README.md

 This step is not needed if you are using the Dino Demo floor plans.

-If you have your own floor plans reach out to [Safe FME](https://www.safe.com/about/contact/) to construct a workbench that will convert your AutoCAD files to IMDF.
+If you have your own floor plans reach out to [Safe FME](https://www.safe.com/about/contact/) to construct a workbench that will convert your AutoCAD files to an IMDF dataset, which is a folder of geojson files.
+These geojson files will be used in [Step 8](#8-Enable-Wi-Fi-Fingerprinting).

 ![Indoor Maps](images/fme_work.png)
-## 7. Apple developer account created private key created for jwt token
+## 7. Create private key for jwt token using Apple developer account
+Before generating a token you need a Maps Identifier and Private Key associated with it.
+Steps can be found on Apple's website [here](https://developer.apple.com/documentation/mapkitjs/creating_a_maps_identifier_and_a_private_key).

-Enter your account information where applicable.
+Once completed, enter your account information where applicable and run the python program to generate the token.

 ```python
 import jwt
 import time